 Succession clause is a contract right

-It should be noted that a succession clause in the lease agreement is considered a PERSONAL contractual promise between the parties to the contract and not a registered lease right (i.e. not protected by section 569 Civil and Commercial Code).
+It should be noted that the above succession clause is considered a personal contractual promise between the parties to the lease agreement.
+This is under Thai law not considered a true lease right (i.e. not protected by section 569 Civil and Commercial Code).
 As a separate contract right this obligation will not automatically follow the property when ownership is transferred during the lease term.
-A transferee owner (e.g. the heirs of the owner), as an in fact a third party to this clause, is not automatically bound by the succession promise given by the previous owner.
+A transferee owner (e.g. the heirs of the owner) is in fact a third party to this clause and therefore not bound by a succession promise given by the previous owner.
 If not accepted there is in principle no legal obligation for a transferee to assign the remaining term of the lease to the heirs of the lessee.
 The tenancy or lease ends at death of the lessee as the lessee is considered an essential element of the agreement - when he dies the contract ends.
-A succession clause is not considered true hire of property right (protected by section 569) therefore the heirs of the lessee may not be able to successfully enforce this clause by action against a successor of the property.
+A succession clause is not considered true lease right (protected by section 569) therefore the heirs of the lessee may not be able to successfully enforce this clause by action against a successor of the property.

 Special protection in specific cases

 The Supreme Court of Thailand has in some specific cases gone beyond the normal principles of the law to protect the rights of the lessee and the lessee's heirs in case the lessee has made a substantial investment in the improvement or development of the property that at the end of the lease period will benefit the owner.
 In this case the lease will not be terminated upon the death of the lessee and the FULL contract of hire will transfer for the remaining term to the heirs of the lessee.
 It is however ESSENTIAL that the contract is drafted according the principles of Supreme Court rulings and the leasehold purchase is structured with ownership over the building by the lessee.
 Leases are often not drafted this way as this in fact includes that the lessor becomes the owner of the house upon expiration of the 30 year lease term which is what most foreigners want to prevent read more...